 - What resources will be needed to build it?

-In this step, developers will choose the appropriate tools, platforms, and frameworks to build your web application.
-The tools will fit the type and scope of the project and their cost should stay within your established budget.
-The developers will work with you to determine realistic deadlines and milestones for the web application development.
+The tools will fit the type and scope of the project, and their cost should stay within your established budget.
+The developers will also work with you to determine realistic deadlines and milestones for the web application development.

 The design step involves creating a wireframe, or a prototype for communicating the solution to target users.
 The developers will base the design on elements that provide an enjoyable user experience for that audience.